You want smart political talk without the meltdowns?

 They know what they're doing.

-They're very good, and uh th at times we were losing the election and they were they were extremely forceful.
+And at times, we were losing the election, and they were extremely forceful.

-So when you think of how do you get to spend three hundred and fifty thousand dollars sent to one voice to support the group's effort to back Israeli Palestinian peace settlements, but it's really used to build a voter database, train activists, hire a political consulting firm with ties to the Obama campaign, all of which set the stage for an anti Benjamin Netanyahu campaign.
+You know, but when you think of how do you get to spend $350,000 sent to one voice to support the group's effort to back Israeli-Palestinian peace settlements, but it's really used to build a voter database, train activists, hire a political consulting firm with ties to the Obama campaign, all of which set the stage for an anti-Benjamin Netanyahu campaign.

 Right.